tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-goldendict.md

-If you use a Pacman-based distribution, you can enable the [archlinuxcn](https://github.com/archlinuxcn/repo/blob/master/README.md) repository and then run Pacman to install GoldenDict.
+If you use a Pacman-based distribution, you can enable the [archlinuxcn](https://github.com/archlinuxcn/repo/blob/master/README.md) repository and then run Pacman to install GoldenDict-NG.

 ```
 sudo pacman -S goldendict-ng-git